luvnft/polkagated-web/README.md

 RPC_ENDPOINT=ws://192.168.1.30:63007
 ```

-Go to http://localhost:3000 in the browser in which you installed Polkadot{.js} and connect the extension to http://localhost:3000 (see [xx_polkadot_extension.png](./xx_polkadot_extension.png)), generate an address and make it restricted for use on xx Network (I hoped this would ensure balance will be looked up correctly, but it was not).
+Go to http://localhost:3000 in the browser in which you installed Polkadot{.js} and connect the extension to http://localhost:3000, generate an address and make it restricted for use on xx Network (I hoped this would ensure balance will be looked up correctly, but it was not).

 With that, I can login (see [xx_screenshot.png](./xx_screenshot.png) and balance of xx coins is correctly shown (since v1.1).
 We could probably check for assets/tokens issued on xx Network as well, but I haven't looked into that yet.